yh1198015532/inet/tutorials/fingerprint/doc/renaming_module_parameter.rst

 ..
 Now, if fingerprints don't pass, it indicates that the change really broke something in the model/introduced a regression.

+..
 If the fingerprint tests don't pass, it indicates that the change really broke something in the model and introduced a regression. -> not sure its needed

 .. **TODO** example for a false-positive

 ..
 The following is an example for a parameter name change causing a real regression (as opposed to a false positive).
 The :ned:`Router` module sets the :par:`forwarding` parameter to ``true`` which it inherits from the :ned:`NetworkLayerNodeBase` module it extends.
 The latter uses the parameter to enable forwarding in its various submodules, such as :ned:`Ipv4` and :ned:`Ipv6`:

 The following is a simplistic example for module parameter renaming causing a regression.
-The :ned:`Router` module sets the :par:`forwarding` parameter to ``true`` which it inherits from the :ned:`NetworkLayerNodeBase` **module it extends**?.
+The :ned:`Router` module sets the :par:`forwarding` parameter to ``true`` which it inherits from :ned:`NetworkLayerNodeBase`.
 The latter uses the parameter to enable forwarding in its various submodules, such as :ned:`Ipv4` and :ned:`Ipv6`:

-**TODO** is there a workflow here ? or just an example...there is no workflow...the fingerprints change
+.. **TODO** is there a workflow here ? or just an example...there is no workflow...the fingerprints change

    -> actually, the fingerprints dont change if its done ok -> following the changes everywhere -> the workflow is ... make the change, run the fingerprint tests, they fail, there is something wrong -> do it right, run the fingerprint tests, they pass

 .. code-block:: ned
-   :emphasize-lines: 6
+   :emphasize-lines: 4

    module Router extends ApplicationLayerNodeBase
    {